-Chiasma's octreotide capsules (conditionally trade named Mycapssa®), are being developed for the maintenance treatment of acromegaly, a rare, debilitating disease typically caused by a benign tumor of the pituitary gland that releases excess growth hormone (GH), leading to excess growth of certain parts of the body.
+Our team is developing octreotide capsules (conditionally trade named Mycapssa®) for the maintenance treatment of acromegaly in adults—a rare, serious chronic disease.
+Acromegaly is typically caused by a benign tumor of the pituitary gland that releases excess growth hormone (GH), leading to excess growth of certain parts of the body.